rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 which specifies that `Foo` should use the ABI rules for its field type, `u32`.
 This is useful when using "wrapper structs" in Rust to give stronger typing guarantees.

+`#[repr(transparent)]` cannot be applied to *any* struct.
+It is limited to structs with a single field whose type `T` has non-zero size, along with some number of other fields whose types are all zero-sized (typically `std::marker::PhantomData` fields).
+The struct then takes on the "ABI behavior" of the type `T` that has non-zero size.

 (Note further that the Rust ABI is undefined and theoretically may vary from compiler revision to compiler revision.)